 There is often very little correlation between the payout for the claim and the number of records exposed.
-For instance, a breach with one of the smallest records lost incurred defense and settlement costs over $11M.
+For instance, a breach with one of the most miniature records lost incurred defense and settlement costs of over $11M.

-While Crisis Services costs are relatively consistent, legal, regulatory costs and PCI fines or assessments are not.
+While Crisis Services costs are relatively consistent, legal, regulatory fees, and PCI fines or assessments are not.

-Crisis Services costs are scalable; the cost per record for notification, and credit monitoring decreases when the number of affected individuals increases.
+Crisis Services costs are scalable; the price per record for notificationper-record and credit monitoring decreases when the number of affected individuals increases.
 Various insurance carriers have also reported that credit monitoring is only elected by 10% to 20% of those affected by a breach, thus dramatically lowering the cost.

 It can be argued that there is no accurate way to estimate potential losses based on any pre-determined cost per record feature.
 This makes any attempt to benchmark potential claim payouts unreliable.
-With this high degree of uncertainty, all organizations should take great care in selecting their cyber liability limits.
+With this high degree of uncertainty, all organizations should carefully select their cyber liability limits.